wizrd00/wizrd00.github.io/content/posts/projects/NodeProbe/index.md

  - checking UDP-based services such as *DNS*, *DHCP, *NTP* etc.

 #### How do I fake-test my modules?
-As you know, testing modules is an unavoidable part of programming and according to size of the project, there is two option in C :
+Testing modules is an unavoidable part of programming and according to size of the project, there is two option in C :

 - *assert.h* standard header and `assert()` macro; In small Projects it works fine but it has an annoying problem, it doesn't give u a location to where the problem occurs
 - third-party test libraries like [*Unity*](https://github.com/ThrowTheSwitch/Unity)